juneman/wysiwyg/README.md

 Follow the instructions in the Demo section at the top.

+### Building for Deployment

+  * `npm run build`

+Before committing new code, you need to run `npm run build` which will update the ES5 code in `/lib` as well as the packaged script file in `/dist/index.js`.

 ### Unit Tests

 This library uses the following frameworks for unit testing: